 How I sharpen shears

 I treat every pair of shears with extreme care, and full concentration.
 I understand many people have shears that cost hundreds.
 I use a flat-hone machine designed to sharpen shears.
-The machine uses sandpaper disks from 1000-5000 Grit.
+The machine uses sandpaper disks from 800-3000 Grit.
 Additionally I use a cushion, and a wool disk coated with a diamond emulsion for honing and polishing convex shears.
-If I need to work the rideline I do so with a fresh sheet of 2000-3000 grit sand paper on glass to ensure a flat surface.
-I adjust the tension if necessary, test them to make sure they cut well, clean them with alcohol, and apply a tiny amount of lube at the pivot point.
+I adjust the tension if necessary, and test them with real hair to make sure they cut well.